IBS-International-Business-School/group-research-project-report-drk/GROUP RESEARCH PROJECT REPORT.md

 **The Equity Gap Insights:**

 DEI was always rated lowest by the executives, particularly in Inclusive Leadership (2.74).This is not common practice since DEI scores have a tendency of rising with the seniority but this time around the executives appear to be more judgmental.DEI is rated by managers and senior managers/directors as the highest in nearly all areas with the score of around 3.3-3.5.
 Mid-range ratings were observed into individuals.
-This indicates that they do not have a considerably negative or strongly positive attitude toward DEI.The significance of this experience gap is that it demonstrates that there is a difference in perceptions of DEI in the organisational hierarchy.
+This indicates that they do not have a considerably negative or strongly positive attitude toward DEI.

 #### DEI Scores by Employment Level**
 ![Employment Level](images/Employment_Level.png)